New Feature: Search Leicester Music Society

 Other popular regular speakers include Stephen Varcoe and the late Malcolm Goldring..

-In 2024 we welcome for the first time music scholar and author Nigel Simeone, whom regular listeners to Radio 3's 'Record Review' will recognise from his frequent appearances on the programme.
+In 2024 we welcomed for the first time music scholar and author Nigel Simeone, whom regular listeners to Radio 3's 'Record Review' will recognise from his frequent appearances on the programme.
+He returned in 2025 to speak about the musical relationship between Sir Adrian Boult and Sir Edward Elgar.

 Our Society was formerly known as The Leicester Recorded Music Society.
 We changed the name in 2016 to reflect the changing nature of the ways in which people now encounter music, and also a broader interest in musical performance as well as musical appreciation.

 We are a member of the Federation of Recorded Music Societies (FRMS).
-If you don't live in Leicester check their site listings to find a music society near you.
+If you don't live in Leicester click on this map to find a music society near you.